MIOT International Hospital: History

 MIOT Hospital began as an independent entity, specialising in orthopaedics, at Chennai-based Vijaya Hospital in 1987.
 It moved to Manapakkam, a suburb of Chennai, in 1999.
 Its founder and managing director, P. V. A. Mohandas, is also chief surgeon in the Department of Orthopaedic Surgery.
 Started as a centre for orthopaedics, the hospital has become a multi-speciality one dealing with thoracic and cardiovascular care, cardiology, nephrology, neurosurgery, oncology and radiation oncology, hip-replacement surgery, knee replacement, accident surgery, plastic surgery, craniofacial and cosmetic surgery, paediatrics, and obstetrics.

 On 18 May 2012, a heart revive centre was inaugurated at a cost of ₹300 million, with a full-fledged cathlab and an electro-physiology laboratory for the treatment of arrhythmia, or irregular heartbeat.
 In the same year, the hospital started the MIOT International Centre housing the departments of oncology, radiation oncology, medical oncology, surgical oncology, liver transplant centre and bone marrow transplant centre.
 There are also plans to open a heart transplant centre.

 Achievements

+1st Time in the World Across-Blood Group Kidney Transplantation in a recipient with the Bombay O Blood Group

+For the 1st Time in the World, MIOT Hospitals Performed an Across-Blood Group Kidney Transplantation in a recipient with the Bombay O Blood Group.
+Due to his Bombay O blood group, he could receive blood or organs only from someone with the same blood group, which is very rare and prevalent in only 1 in 10,000 people in India.

+Globally, a kidney transplant has never been reported in a recipient with the Bombay O blood group due to the rarity and higher complications involved.
+Additionally, the lack of precedents or guidelines for monitoring anti-H antibody levels, which are significant in preventing organ rejection, made the transplantation highly challenging.

+However, MIOT’s solid organ transplant specialists, with their extensive experience, completed this groundbreaking procedure by performing an across-blood group kidney transplantation in a Bombay O recipient.
+They brought down the anti-H antibody titers to the optimum level and successfully completed the procedure.